-Kathleen Graber was a New Jersey middle-school English teacher when Student Day at the Geraldine R. Dodge Poetry Festival inspired her, at age thirty-five, to take up a life in poetry.
+Kathleen Graber was a New Jersey middle-school English teacher when Student Day at the Geraldine R. Dodge Poetry Festival inspired her, at age 35, to take up a life in poetry.

-She is the author of two books of poetry, Correspondence and The Eternal City, which was a finalist for the National Book Award and the National Book Critics Circle Award.
-Her third collection, The River Twice, is forthcoming from Princeton University Press in the fall of 2019.
+Her third collection of poetry, The River Twice, is recently out from Princeton University Press.
+She is also the author of Correspondence and The Eternal City, which was a finalist for the National Book Award and the National Book Critics Circle Award.
 Graber’s poems have appeared in The New Yorker, The New Republic, American Poetry Review, The Georgia Review, The Kenyon Review, and AGNI, among other magazines.
 She is a recipient of fellowships from the National Endowment for the Arts, the American Academy of Arts and Letters, and the Guggenheim Foundation.
-She is an associate professor of English at Virginia Commonwealth University, and a regular member of the Conference faculty.
+She is an associate professor of English at Virginia Commonwealth University and a regular member of the Conference faculty.